Saturday, September 23, 2023

-Noise monitoring is the act of checking noise levels to ensure that the levels are within the set guidelines and that workers are protected from risk of hearing damage at their place of work.
+Noise monitoring is the act of checking noise levels to ensure that the levels are within the set guidelines and that workers are protected from the risk of hearing damage at their place of work.

-How To Conduct Noise Survey
+How To Conduct a Noise Survey

 • Areas where employees are likely to be exposed to harmful levels of noise